South Dakota Nutrient Research and Education Council

 Cycle

-• September: NREC will select projects for full proposals by September 11, 2023 and submission instructions will be provided to those advancing in the competition shortly thereafter
+SD NREC will select projects for full proposals by September 9, 2024, and submission instructions will be provided to those advancing in the competition shortly thereafter

-• October: Full proposals due no later than October 13, 2023
+Full proposals will be due no later than October 14, 2024

-• December: NREC may invite researchers to give a brief proposal presentation in early December 2023; full proposals will be selected and investigators notified by mid-December 2023.
+SD NREC may invite researchers to give a brief proposal presentation in early December 2024

 Topics of Interest